-All participants will receive a single dose of an FDA-approved drug (baclofen) that have proven benign safety profiles during chronic treatment.
-Arbaclofen (the active enantiomer in racemic baclofen) was well-tolerated in studies of humans with FXS (Erickson et al., 2013; Leigh et al., 2013At the doses proposed for this study the incidence of adverse effects is low.
+All participants will receive single doses of 3 FDA-approved drugs (acamprosate, lovastatin, minocycline) that have proven benign safety profiles during chronic treatment.
+Minocycline and acamprosate were well-tolerated in studies of humans with FXS (Erickson et al., 2013; Leigh et al., 2013).
+Lovastatin, not tested in humans with FXS, is one of the most widely prescribed medicines worldwide.
+At the doses proposed for this study the incidence of adverse effects is low.
 Furthermore the administration of a single dose will limit the risk for side effects that might emerge with longer term treatment.
 The study PI (Dr. Erickson) has experience in the use of pharmacotherapy in persons with FXS.
-All participants will be able to leave the clinic during breaks, however must remain on the CCHMC campus.
-Participants will be given the PI's contact information if any issues or side effects arise.
-All participants will have a careful medical examination and detailed monitoring of side effects in the Clinical Translational Research Center.
+All participants will have a careful medical examination and detailed monitoring of side effects in the Fragile X clinic.

-11.1.1 Baclofen
+11.1.1 Acamprosate